How Is a 12-Step Meeting Conducted?

 Individuals can attend any type of meeting they wish and as many as they like.
-Individuals likely will find a home group and attend these meetings at least on a weekly basis throughout recovery.
+They will likely find a home group and attend these meetings at least on a weekly basis throughout recovery, plus find the AA meeting format that fits their needs best.
 While it may be difficult to quantify the effectiveness of 12-step programs, studies published in the Journal of Addictive Disorders have indicated that individuals who attend AA meetings regularly for a long period of time are more likely to remain abstinent than those who don’t attend.

 If you or someone you love is struggling with addiction and are unsure of where to turn, call us today at .
 Desert Hope, American Addiction Centers’ inpatient addiction treatment facility in Las Vegas, is ready to help you get the treatment you need today.
 Call us today to learn more about the levels of addiction treatment we offer at our alcohol rehab center, as well as insurance coverage, paying for rehab, and about we incorporate the 12-steps into treatment.
 Our rehab admissions navigators are ready to take your call and help you get started on your journey towards recovery.